Crux and long cycles in graphs: Introduction

-Let us first see an example demonstrating a positive answer to Question~\ref{ques: meta-ques}.
+Let us first see an example of a positive answer to Question~\ref{ques: meta-ques}.

 \begin{expl} A classical result of Koml\'os and Szemer\'edi \cite{K-Sz-2} and of Bollob\'as and Thomason \cite{B-Th} says that every graph $G$ contains a topological clique of order $\Omega(\sqrt{d(G)})$.
-In incoming work~\cite{IKL}, it is proved that every graph $G$ contains a topological clique of order $\Omega(\sqrt{c_\alpha(G)}/(\log c_\alpha(G))^{O(1)})$.
-Since $c_\alpha(G)=\Omega(d^2(G))$ when $G$ is a $C_4$-free graph, this implies Mader's conjecture that $C_4$-free graphs contains topological cliques of order linear in its average degree, up to polylogarithmic factors \cite{Mader}.
-(Actually, Liu and Montgomery \cite{LM1} have demonstrated that Mader's conjecture is true.) \end{expl}
+This result is tight by the example of disjoint union of complete bipartite graphs.
+However, in upcoming work~\cite{IKL}, it is proved that every graph $G$ contains a topological clique of order $\Omega(\sqrt{c_\alpha(G)}/(\log c_\alpha(G))^{1/2+o(1)})$.
+Since $c_\alpha(G)=\Omega(d(G)^2)$ when $G$ is a $C_4$-free graph, this implies Mader's conjecture that $C_4$-free graphs contains topological cliques of order linear in its average degree, up to polylogarithmic factors \cite{Mader}.
+(Actually, Liu and Montgomery \cite{LM1} have demonstrated that Mader's conjecture is true using different tools.) \end{expl}